Vav. — v.41-48.

-Yes, it was a Monday.
-It is now a Tuesday.
-I have many things to do, but there are times getting up on any day is an exercise of sheer fortitude.
-It really does take a lot of nerve to get up another day and face assailing storms of life.
+Yes, it is a Monday as I write this.
+There are times getting up on any day, however, is an exercise of sheer fortitude to face assailing storms of life.

 Most days, we are not being assailed by anything more than shifting thunderstorms: a critique, a job review, a misunderstanding between co-workers or family members or even friends, an unpleasant meeting, inconvenient and trivial workloads.